Diabetes and pancreatic cancer

 - Talk to your doctors and dietitian for more information about diabetes.

 - Get in touch with the National Diabetes Services Scheme on 1800 637 700.
-They can provide advice on managing diabetes and put you in touch with support programs near you.
+They can provide advice on managing diabetes.

 Podcast: Appetite Loss and Nausea